Led Lenser H7 Headlamp

 In real-life usage, with the Ni-MHs we’re using, the light output drops a bit at around 95% of battery life, giving me fair warning that I need a fresh power source.

 The H7 is not even manufactured anymore (thought they can still be bought), the new model is the H7.2, looking a bit different, but I never tried that so there’s nothing I can say.
+Also, there's a rechargeable version, but we're not interested in that as having spare batteries jives better with our routine of use.

 There’s one main issue I’d like to mention: there’s no safety switch to make sure the lamp doesn’t turn when not in use or packed away.
 The power button is in a very exposed place (for good reason), and it’s easy to have dead batteries by evening if the lamp is just tossed into some compartment of the backpack.

 To counter this, we came up with a low-tech solution: I cut a small piece nylon for each lamp, and in the morning, when packing up, we insert it between the battery and the connector.
-For the material, I chose an old checkbook cover, mainly because it’s thin, durable, and also bright blue – meaning it’s easy to find if we drop it.
+For material, I chose an old checkbook cover, mainly because it’s thin, durable, and also bright blue – meaning it’s easy to find if we drop it.
 “Safe-ing” the lamps takes about 30 seconds and removing the safety takes about 10.
 Also, the removal can be done in complete darkness if practiced a few times.
 We’ve been employing this method since the very beginning and never had problems with depleted batteries.

 Another minor gripe could be that there’s no red-light mode, but that would add unnecessary weight and complexity.
 I like them just the way they are.